MG6047 – Protection

 - Learning Outcomes

-- Explain typical industry terms, unit and zone protection, discrimination, reliability, selectivity, speed of operation, sensitivity, stability, prospective short circuit currents (psc), primary protection, backup protection, relay pickup current, instantaneous relays, inverse time relays, inverse definite minimum time relays, definite time relays, translay systems (pilot), graded.
+- • Demonstrate knowledge and understanding of typical industry terms, unit and zone protection, discrimination, reliability, selectivity, speed of operation, sensitivity, stability, prospective short circuit currents (psc), primary protection, backup protection, relay pickup current, instantaneous relays, inverse time relays, inverse definite minimum time relays, definite time relays, translay systems (pilot), graded.

-Determine the characteristic curve for a CT (eg magnetisation curve, knee point saturation, protection verses metering types, ratios).
+• Demonstrate awareness of the characteristic curve for a CT. (e.g. magnetisation curve, knee point saturation, protection verses metering types, ratios).

-Typical fault scenarios that occur in electrical power systems, for both MV and HV.
+• Demonstrate knowledge and understanding of the various fault types that occur in electrical power systems, for both MV and HV.

-Design of SLDs and applying protection schemes, SCADA and related communication systems for modern IED relays (IEC61850), and relay symbols (ANSI, IEC and DIN).
+• Demonstrate awareness of protection SLDs, SCADA and related communication systems modern IED relays (IEC61850), and relay symbols (ANSI, IEC and DIN).